-Sponsored by the National Traffic Safety Institute, this six-hour course saves 10% on comprehensive and liability insurance for three years and removes up to four points from a driver's record.
+Sponsored by the Empire Safety Council, this six-hour course saves 10% on vehicle liability insurance and collision insurance premiums for three years and removes up to four points from a driver's record.

 Game Day - Canasta, Mahjongg, Bridge, or any game of choice

 We provide the room, you provide your game of choice.
 Bring a friend, cards, or any board game and we have the space for you.
 It is very informal and getting groups together is up to those that attend.
 Registration is not required.

 We are providing space for a new group to meet at the EIPL.
 Do you like to Knit or Crochet?
 Whatever your passion, gather and socialize with others who share your interest, and perhaps pick up a few tips and tricks

 as you work your own creations!
 Please bring your supplies.
 Instructors may be available.
 Sewing circle every Wednesday, 11:30 a.m. - 1:30 p.m.